-In the module Human-Product Relations, you will investigate all aspects of the relationship between the human and the product.
-To do so, the attention is particular given to methods for qualitative research, exploratory research and a reection on the role and opportunities of the designer in the design process.
-You will also look at the various roles of the user and the product, and the various levels at which these relationships are created: the individual level, the social level (in contact with others) and the societal levels (culture, environment and so on).
-As a preparation for Consumer Products (Module 6), you will also expand your technical professional skills in production as well as energy technology and thermodynamics.
+In this module, you will investigate all aspects of the relationship between people and product, such as use, behaviour and styling.
+This module also deals with the various levels at which these relationships are created: the individual level, the social level (in contact with others), and the societal levels (culture, environment and so on).
+In preparation for Module 6, you will also expand your technical knowledge with subjects such as Production 3, Energy & Heat Transfer and Physical Ergonomics.

-As multiple disciplines play important roles in the development of consumer products, the entire development cycle - from portfolio analysis, via market research to the presentation of mock-ups and manufacturability - is relevant in the module Consumer Product.
-Therefore, you will work in a team of students from the Mechanical Engineering, Industrial Engineering and Managment and Industrial Design Engineering programmes.
-This product could be anything from a coffee machine to a shaver to beer packaging.
-A company will give you your assignment, while also sharing specic information about the project topic in guest lectures.
-You will cover the corresponding theory in lectures such as Graphical Design, Technical Product Modelling 2 and Product-Market Relationship.
+In Module 6’s multidisciplinary project, you team up with students from our Bachelor’s programmes Mechanical Engineering and Industrial Engineering and Management to design a consumer product.
+This can be anything from a coffee machine to a shaver, and from a beer tap to a multifunctional conference table.
+An external company will give you your assignment, while also sharing specific information about the project topic in guest lectures.
+You will cover the corresponding theory in lectures such as Graphic Design, Technical Product Modelling 2 and Product Market Relations.

-The focus of the third project in the second year is on designing product for a specic target group.
-Specic target groups could be people with physically strenuous jobs (bricklayers, firemen, police officers), children, the elderly or people with disabilities.
-To create a good product, you must be able to put yourself in the shoes of people from this target group.
-This requires that you as a designer need to delve into the target group and preferably get in direct touch with them.
-To do so, you will have lectures and you are handed tools on topics such as Cognitive Ergonomics, Research Methods, Design Sketching 3 and Statistics.
+The project central to this module is all about designing a product for a specific target group.
+Think, for example, of people with physically strenuous jobs (bricklayers, firemen, or police officers), children, the elderly, or people with a disability.
+To come up with a good design, you must be able to put yourself in the shoes of the people in your target group.
+You attend lectures on subjects such as Cognitive Ergonomics, Design Sketching 3 and Linear Algebra.